Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 ### **Testing User Stories from User Experience (UX) Section**
 * **First Time Visitor Goals**
     * As a new visitor, I want to easily understand the purpose of website and see an image, which represents it.
-        - Upon entering the site, a new visitor greeted with a bright name of the clinic and easily readable navigation bar with links to sections of the page and Dark mode icon.
+        - Upon entering the site, a new visitor greeted with a bright name of the clinic and easily readable navigation bar with links to sections of the page and Dark colour-scheme icon.
 Underneath there is a full page Hero Image with a large text that represent what clinic is offer.
         - The Hero image of baby's feet shows the age when the treatment could be started.

         ![Light/dark mode](/assets/images/light-dark-mode.png)
     * As a new visitor to the website, I want to easily navigate throughout the site to find the content.
         - A new visitor can observe, on the top of the page, a navigation bar with links, which clearly describe the content of the sections, as website has only one page.
-        - A visitor could interact with the site by changing color theme of it, pressing on icon in nav bar.
+        - A visitor could interact with the site by changing colour-scheme of it, pressing on icon in nav bar.
         - Hero Image has a "Book Now" call to action button, click on it leads to a booking page.
         - In the site, a new visitor will find a few external links which are opening in new browser tabs to ensure the user can easily get back to the website.